-Summary trial means the "speedy disposal" of cases.
+Summary trial is a speedy trial by dispensing with formalities or delay in proceedings.
 By summary cases is meant a case which can be tried and disposed of at once.
 Generally, it will apply to such offences not punishable with imprisonment for a term exceeding two years.